Statement of Intent:

 During the academic year 2019 2020, the main focus was on the response having an impact in the local community.
 For example, in Year 2, one of the Big Questions was “Do Animals Need Protecting?”
 As part of this topic, children explored how consequences of man-made issues affect animals and also look at how local charities support animals.
 Children were to decide whether to and how to support these charities and make a difference to how animals are treated.

-Children are assessed against ‘benchmarks’ or ‘End Points’ which show what they should be able to do as Geographers or Scientists at each year group and at the end of each phase of their education.
+Children are assessed against ‘benchmarks’ which show what they should be able to do as Geographers or Scientists at each year group.
 These are progressive and build on previous year’s skills and knowledge.
-Details of the knowledge and skills expected at each year group can be found on the subject specific pages below
+Details of the knowledge and skills expected at each year group can be found on the subject specific overviews.